 This is not a great defensive end class.

 The odds are against getting an immediate impact rusher at No. 20.

-Meanwhile Freeney is a matchup nightmare, whose spin move and quickness are incredibly difficult to slow.
-He’ll always draw a double, making life easier on everyone on the line.
+Meanwhile, Freeney is a matchup nightmare whose spin move and quickness are incredibly difficult to slow.
+He’ll always draw a double, making life easier for everyone else on the line.

 And the pressure he brings will make each of the other 10 guys on the field better.

 Be bold.
-Back of the get-bigger philosophy for this guy.
+Back off the get-bigger philosophy for this guy.
 Get on the phone.